Welcoming the Upper Elementary Program

 Through realizing the power of education and by embracing these high expectations set by Dr. Montessori, the Montessori Children’s House has been inspired to announce the expansion of its Elementary Program by welcoming the addition of an Upper Elementary Program.
 Throughout the last three decades we have witnessed our graduates’ incredible capacity to go beyond what is expected and strive toward brilliance.
 We are committed to nurturing our students throughout all of their elementary years, from ages 6-12.

 The Upper Elementary Program at Montessori Children’s has begun its journey this year by welcoming fourth year students.
 This year we are pleased to open our classroom environment to include a continuum of studies that began in the Lower Elementary.
-It is with great anticipation that we look forward to following this year’s pilot program to include the fourth and fifth grades in 2016-2017, as well as adding the sixth grade for the 2017-2018 school year.

 Students at the Upper Elementary level engage in individual work as well as collaborative activities in both small and larger groups.
 Mathematics, Language Arts, and Cultural Studies (History, Geography, Botany, Zoology, and Physical Science) represent the major areas of study, along with Music, Art, Chinese, and Tai Chi integrated as important areas of special studies.